loadero/loadero-python/README.md

 tests, pagination, filters = Project().tests()
 ```

+Notice, that project ID was not specified in this example, this is because the
+`APIClient` has allready been initialized with the project ID and coresponding
+access token.

 - `tests` is a list of `Test` objects from `loadero_python.resources.test`
   module
 - `pagination` is a `PaginationParams` object from